gaps-closure/capo/formal/ontology/conflict_analyzer.md

 * To be a resolvable data flow edge conflict
   - The endpoints must be assigned to different enclaves
-  - The edge must be be passing an argument to or a return value from the function associated with a resolvable-control-flow-edge-conflict
+  - The edge must be be passing an argument to or be a return value from the function associated with a resolvable-control-flow-edge-conflict
-  - For each argument and return the taint of the variable involved must be compatible with at least one that is allowed by the corresponding argtaint or rettaint
+  - For each argument and return, the taint of the variable involved must be compatible with at least one that is allowed by the corresponding argtaint or rettaint
   - we say 'compatible' in order to account for auto-generated code that